-In summary, what Chaos testing proposes is validating early in the development process if the applications can handle the conditions created by incidents in an acceptable way.
+In summary, what fault injection testing proposes is validating early in the development process if the applications can handle the conditions created by incidents in an acceptable way.

-Let’s examine how chaos testing can be implemented using k6.
+Let’s examine how fault injection testing can be implemented using k6.

 We will be using a fictional e-Commerce site that allows users to browse a catalogue of products and buy items.

-To analyze how the Front-end service will handle faults in the Catalogue service, the developers implement a chaos test that applies load to the Front-end service while injecting faults in the requests served by the Catalogue service, as described in then following figure:
+To analyze how the Front-end service will handle faults in the Catalogue service, the developers implement a fault injection test that applies load to the Front-end service while injecting faults in the requests served by the Catalogue service, as described in then following figure: